marekkoc/MCI-to-AD-Conversion-Predictors/README.md

 ## Clinical Implications

 The findings highlight the importance of including functional activity assessments in longitudinal studies investigating pathways from normal cognitive aging to AD and other neurodegenerative disorders.
 While the prediction accuracy (70%) is not yet sufficient for direct clinical implementation, the results suggest that incorporating FAQ assessments in clinical evaluations could enhance early risk assessment for AD conversion.

+## "Predicting conversion to Alzheimer’s disease in individuals with Mild Cognitive Impairment using clinically transferable features."

+Oto zaktualizowane streszczenie artykułu drugiego, które wyraźnie podkreśla wykorzystanie danych z pierwszej wizyty:

+# Predicting Conversion to Alzheimer's Disease Using Clinically Transferable Features

+This repository contains code and analysis related to the research paper "Predicting conversion to Alzheimer's Disease in individuals with Mild Cognitive Impairment using clinically transferable features" (Rye et al., 2022).

+## Summary

+This study investigates the prediction of conversion from Mild Cognitive Impairment (MCI) to Alzheimer's Disease (AD) using only features that are clinically available during an initial assessment.
+Using longitudinal data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), researchers identified 357 patients with stable MCI (sMCI) and 321 who converted to AD (cAD).

+Importantly, all prediction models were built using **only baseline (first visit) data**, making the approach clinically relevant for early risk assessment when a patient first presents with cognitive concerns.
+The longitudinal data was used solely to determine which patients remained stable and which eventually converted to AD over time.

+Two machine learning classification models were developed:
+1. An ensemble-based model combining five different algorithms
+2. A Random Forest (RF) model

+The models were trained using features commonly available in clinical settings at baseline:
+- Demographic data (age, gender)
+- Cognitive assessments (RAVLT memory tests, Trail Making Test, Category Fluency Test)
+- Hippocampal volume measurements from MRI
+- APOE genetic status

+Both models achieved approximately 70% classification accuracy in cross-validation, with similar performance on an unseen test set (66.2% for RF and 68.3% for the ensemble model).
+The models largely overlapped in the subjects they misclassified, suggesting consistent patterns in prediction challenges.

+Feature importance analyses consistently identified three key baseline predictors:
+1. Memory function tests, particularly RAVLT immediate recall
+2. Hippocampal volume
+3. APOE genetic status

+Exploratory analysis of correctly and incorrectly classified patients showed that sMCI patients who were falsely classified as converters to AD showed lower performance on memory and executive function tests at baseline than correctly classified sMCI patients, suggesting they might potentially convert to AD in a longer timeframe.

+The findings support that impaired memory function at initial assessment is a core symptom in MCI patients on a trajectory towards AD.
+This research demonstrates that relatively modest but above-chance prediction accuracy can be achieved using clinically transferable features from a single baseline visit, which could inform the development of prognostic tools to aid clinicians in making individualized risk assessments.

 ## Publications